jollyroger/debian-buildbot/docs/manual/cfg-global.rst

 Note that, because of InnoDB's extremely short key length limitations, it cannot be used to run Buildbot.
 See http://bugs.mysql.com/bug.php?id=4541 for more information.

-Buildbot uses temporary tables internally to manage large transactions.

-MySQL has trouble doing replication with temporary tables, so if you are using a replicated MySQL installation, you may need to handle this situation carefully.
-The MySQL documentation (http://dev.mysql.com/doc/refman/5.5/en/replication-features-temptables.html) recommends using ``--replicate-wild-ignore-table`` to ignore temporary tables that should not be replicated.
-All Buildbot temporary tables begin with ``bbtmp_``, so an option such as ``--replicate-wild-ignore-table=bbtmp_.*`` may help.

 .. index:: Postgres